Boot Pool Management

 Scrubbing a Boot Pool

-A manual data integrity check (scrub) of the operating system device can be initiated at any time.
+You can initiate a manual data integrity check (scrub) of the operating system device at any time.

-On the System > Boot screen, and click Scrub Boot Pool to open the Scrub dialog.
+On the System > Boot screen, click Scrub Boot Pool to open the Scrub dialog.

 Boot Pool Scrub